 In some cultures, to pose a question directly to an authority figure could be perceived as insubordinate, disrespectful or even insolent.
 Authority figures may be expected by others always to have the ‘right’ answers and to pose a question in a group risks shaming that person, a loss of face, if they are unable to answer it.
 One way to avoid this issue is to invite participants to write down questions and hand them to the person first, who can then chose which to respond to.

 In some cultures, it would feel inappropriate for a participant to decide unilaterally on an action at the end of an action learning cycle without having first run the idea past their line-manager for approval.
 This may partly be indicative of where decision-making authority is held in that hierarchy.
 It can also signal deference to or respect for an authority figure.
-One way to address this would be for a participant to report back on agreed actions at a subsequent meeting.
+One way to address this would be for a participant to relate back to the group at a subsequent meeting on what actions have been agreed.

 When using a peer-consultancy version of action learning, in which participants are invited to offer suggestions for consideration as well as questions, particular challenges can arise.
 In some cultures, participants may feel compelled to accept the first suggestion that is offered, or to agree to whatever is suggested by a perceived authority figure.
 Again, writing down questions to offer a presenter can help to address this.